lukamiletic95/papers/Trees clustering.md

 </div>
 <br/><br/>

+> First, we only consider the situation where there are no clusters.

 When a node receives client's transaction *T*, it can easily propagate it down its subtree.
 However, how will the message reach the rest of the main tree?

 To solve this problem, we assume that each node contains information about its parent (e.g. parent's IP address).
 Thus, when a *FN* shown in *Figure #* receives *T*, it can propagate it towards its parent, then that parent has to propagate it to both its parent and its descendants and so on recursively.